 Though most condoms contain latex, there are a few alternatives made from plastic, synthetic rubber or other natural products.
 These alternatives include:

 - Polyurethane condoms.
 These are made of thin plastic instead of rubber.
-They offer similar levels of pregnancy and STD protection.
+They offer similar levels of pregnancy and STI protection.
 However, they don’t fit as tightly as latex condoms.
 So they’re more likely to slip off.
 They also cost a little more.

 - Polyisoprene condoms.
 Made from synthetic rubber, these don’t contain the same proteins that cause an allergic reaction.
 Compared with latex condoms, polyisoprene condoms are stretchier.
 They also offer similar levels of pregnancy and STD prevention.

 - Female condoms.
 This is the only option a woman can wear.
 A flexible, soft plastic pouch is inserted into the vagina with a flexible polyurethane ring coated with a silicone lubricant.
-The levels of pregnancy and STD prevention are similar to other condoms.
+The levels of pregnancy and STI prevention are similar to other condoms.

 - Lambskin condoms.
 Made of sheep intestines, this condom is the only one made of a natural animal product, so it doesn’t contain any of the proteins that prompt the latex allergy.
 While lambskin condoms are effective against pregnancy, tiny porous holes in the condom are big enough to allow many viruses that cause STDs to pass through.
-Wearing a condom is important in the prevention of STDs and in keeping you and your partner healthy.
-You should only use lambskin condoms if the risk of STDs isn’t a concern, Dr. Lang says.
+Wearing a condom is important in the prevention of STIs and in keeping you and your partner healthy.
+You should only use lambskin condoms if the risk of STOs isn’t a concern, Dr. Lang says.

 “If you’re concerned you might have a latex allergy, see your doctor,” Dr. Lang recommends.
 “They’ll use either a skin or blood test to find out if you have an allergy.”